 If you stop to think about it, you’ll probably realize that you have a thinking personality in your life.
 You may have dismissed this person as rude, robotic, or emotionless.
 You may have even called them “cold” to their face.

 But please know that deep down, this person does have tender spots in their heart.
 So don’t ever call a thinking type cold.
 We do have emotions.
 We just have a different way of showing them.

 You might like:

-- 24 Signs That You’re an ISTP, the Most Mechanically-Inclined Personality Type
+- 21 Signs You’re an ISTP, the Most Mechanically-Inclined Personality Type

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.

-This article may contain affiliate links.
+This article contains affiliate links.
 We only recommend products we truly believe in.